Ordisian/Reel-Rich-Scratch-And-Sinker/README.md

 It is enormous.
 It is patient.
 It finds you deeply, deeply amusing.

 It speaks to you like a theater producer watches a one-man show — entertained, a little bored, completely in control.
-It gave you the power to turn your catches into something worth gambling on not out of generosity — no — but because a well-fed fisherman fishes longer.
+It gave you the power to turn your catches into something worth gambling on not out of generosity, no,but because a well-fed fisherman fishes longer.
 And the longer you fish, the longer it eats.

 It will remind you of this.
 Frequently.
 Dramatically.